sfletc/scram/docs/index.md

 ```-pub``` : Remove all labels from profiles for editing for publication

 ```-png``` : Export plot/s as 300 dpi .png file/s

+## FAQ

+1. Where's all the source code for the pipeline?

+THe SCRAM aligner CLI source code is [here](https://github.com/sfletc/scram).
+The SCRAM aligner package is [here](https://github.com/sfletc/scramPkg), and the scram_plot package is [here](https://github.com/sfletc/scram_plot)